Testing Symmetry for Bivariate Copulas using Bernstein Polynomials

 \section{Multiplier bootstrap}

-\n As shown in preceding section, the asymptotic limits of the statistics are functions of the unknown $C$ copula, therefore it is impossible to compute valid P-values using standard Monte Carlo procedure directly.
+\n As shown in the preceding section, the asymptotic limits of the statistics are functions of the unknown copula $C$, therefore it is impossible to compute valid P-values using standard Monte Carlo procedure directly.
 To overcome this issue, different bootstrap methods were developed, see for example~\cite{Genest2009} and \cite{Belalia2017b} among others.
-However, this approach is computationally intensive, especially when the sample size is large.
-The multiplier bootstrap is an alternative methodology that mitigates the burden of computation.
-It estimates the replicates of statistics under null hypothesis straightly, for the application of this method, the reader is directed to~\cite{Remillard2009},~\cite{Genest2012}, ~\cite{Bahraoui2018} and reference therein.
+However, these approaches are computationally intensive, especially when the sample size is large.
+The multiplier bootstrap is an alternative methodology that mitigates the burden of computation by estimating the replicates of statistics under null hypothesis straightly.
+For the application of this method, the reader is directed to~\cite{Remillard2009},~\cite{Genest2012}, ~\cite{Bahraoui2018} and references therein.

 Following the multiplier procedure described in~\cite{Harder2017}, let $H\in \mathbb{N}$ and for each $h\in \{1, \ldots, H\}$, let $\bm{\xi}_n^{(h)}=\left(\xi_1^{(h)},\ldots,\xi_n^{(h)}\right)$ be a vector of independent random variables with unit mean and unit variance (taking $\xi_i^{(h)}\sim \rm{Exp}(1)$, $i=1,\ldots, n$).
 Set